HELPING CHILDREN LOSE WEIGHT

 REST AND SLEEP

-Lately medical research confirms the connection between a lack of adequate rest and sleep, and weight gain.
+Recent medical research confirms the connection between a lack of adequate rest and sleep, and weight gain.
 This actually occurs in both children and adults.
-One study indicated that even one more hour of sleep helped teens lose significant weight.
+One study indicated that even one more hour of sleep helped teens lose significant amounts of weight.

-I began with this factor as it is implicated in much more than weight gain.
-Adequate rest helps with ADHD, autism, learning problems, infections and much more.
-So a simple and effective ÒtreatmentÓ for overweight in children and adults is to sleep more hours each and every night.
+Adequate rest also helps with ADHD, autism, learning problems, infections and much more.
+So a simple and effective ŇtreatmentÓ for overweight in children and adults is to sleep more hours each and every night.

 DIET AND WEIGHT